kuanalex/bnpp/BNPP-CPD-503-522.md

 watch cpd-cli service-instance list --profile=${CPD_PROFILE_NAME} --service-type dg
 ```

-**Potential issue after the upgrade of Data Gate service instances**

-After Data Gate instances have been upgraded, it is possible that the configuration settings of the Db2 target database are not correctly migrated during the upgrade

-Missing Db2 configuration settings can cause a variety of issues, as experienced most recently during the E3-IPC1 upgrade, in which the DB2COMM=TCPIP,SSL was missing

-To resolve this, we had to add the missing Db2 setting by using 'db2set DB2COMM=TCPIP,SSL'

-These configurations should persist through a Db2u pod recycle

-Keep track of your Db2 configuration settings prior to upgrading to ensure you have a list of settings which you can restore

-You can also [change configuration settings](https://www.ibm.com/docs/en/software-hub/5.2.x?topic=configuration-changing-db2-settings) after you deploy your instance

 ### Upgrade the Db2 Data Management Console custom resource (est. 10 minutes):